zaiisao/Documentation/en/Audio Broadcast/custom_audio_android.md

 ## Implementation

 Before customizing the audio source or sink, ensure that you implement the basic real-time communication functions in your project.
-For details, see [Start a Call](../../en/Audio%20Broadcast/start_call_android.md) or [Start a Live Broadcast](../../en/Audio%20Broadcast/start_live_android.md).
+For details, see [Start a Call](../../en/Audio%20Broadcast/start_call_android.md) or [Start Live Interactive Streaming](../../en/Audio%20Broadcast/start_live_android.md).

 ### Custom audio source